jonfru/jonfru.github.io/index.markdown

 I completed my master's degree at the Hebrew University of Jerusalem under the supervision of [Zlil Sela](http://www.ma.huji.ac.il/~zlil/).

 My research is in **geometric group theory** and my work explores connections between geometry, topology and profinite rigidity. \
-I am also interested in model theory and mathematical logic (mostly from a group theoretic point of view).
+I am also interested in model theory and the first-order theory of groups.

 ---
 ### **Research papers:**